 A quick Google search showed the vitamin is most prominent in Carrots.

 Which brings us to this Orange Carrot smoothie.
 Carrot puree is blended with orange juice and pineapple to make a delightfully fruity drink.
 Kids love the sweetness, and you’ll love the health benefits!

 With these super sweet options, your picky eaters won’t notice the veg.
 If you need more ideas, check out this post with carrot recipes for kids!

 Making the actual drink is pretty simple.
 Like with all of my veggie smoothie recipes, I start with a base of frozen fruit – here I used pineapple.
 Add in carrot puree and orange juice to make for immunity boosting smoothie your kids will love.

 In an effort to keep the vibrant orange color, I skipped any dairy making this a dairy free and vegan.
 You could easily add 1/4 cup of yogurt or sub in some milk of the orange juice if you want a creamier drink.
-Another option to add creaminess is to add a frozen banana.
+You’d also get the added benefit of bumping up the vitamin d!

 If you’re making this cold-fighting drink in response to a drippy nose, I highly recommend skipping the dairy.
 Dairy can thicken mucus, which is no good when you’re already stuffed up.